jlarmstrongiv/bunny-client/README.md

 <!-- GET /url format https://stackoverflow.com/a/16230133 -->

-Each client matches with a menu item in the Bunny CDN [docs](https://docs.bunny.net/reference/bunnynet-api-overview).
+Each client matches with a menu item in the Bunny CDN [docs](https://docs.bunny.net/reference/bunnynet-api-overview)

 1. Import the client
 1. Optionally set globals, like the `apiKey`
 1. Use the client methods to call the API

+The main differences between the API and the TypeScript Client are:

+- `camelCase` inputs and outputs to match TypeScript style guides
+- `tsdoc` examples for all inputs and outputs
+- Replace the generic `AccessKey` with `apiKey` and `storageZonePassword`
+- more default parameters

 <!-- TODO: storageZoneClient input to lowercase refactor -->